 No matter which of these tools you decide to use, always connect to a VPN before visiting torrent sites or downloading files using the BitTorrent network.
 A VPN, or virtual private network, encrypts all of the traffic traveling to and from your computer and routes it through a server in a location of your choosing.

-Here’s how to set up a VPN in a Chromebook with Chrome OS according to Google support:
+Here’s how to set up a VPN in a Chromebook with Chrome OS:

 Comparitech does not condone or encourage any violation of copyright restrictions.
 Please consider the law, victims, and risks of piracy before downloading copyrighted material without permission.